goinnn/django-multiselectfield/README.rst

 .. image:: https://pypip.in/d/django-multiselectfield/badge.png
     :target: https://pypi.python.org/pypi/django-multiselectfield

-A new model and form field.
-With this you can get a multiple select from a choices
+A new model field and form field.
+With this you can get a multiple select from a choices.
+Stores to the database as a CharField of comma-separated values.

-This egg is inspired by this `snippet <http://djangosnippets.org/snippets/1200/>`_
+This egg is inspired by this `snippet <http://djangosnippets.org/snippets/1200/>`_.

 Installation
 ============